This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-• 1 tablespoon red onion, finely chopped, or to taste
+- 1 tbsp finely chopped red onion, or to taste

 Instructions

-• Fry the bacon until just crisp; drain on paper towels.
-Crumble the bacon and set aside.
+- Fry the bacon in a large skillet over medium heat until just crisp; drain on paper towels.
+Crumble the bacon and set aside.4 strips bacon

-• Put the eggs in a medium saucepan and cover with water to a depth of about one inch above the eggs.
+- Put the eggs in a large saucepan and cover with water by about 1 inch.12 large eggs

-• Bring the eggs to a full boil over high heat.
-Cover the pan and remove it from the heat; let stand for 17 minutes.
+- Bring the eggs to a full boil over high heat.
+Cover the pan and remove it from the heat; let stand for 15 to 17 minutes.

-• Pour off the hot water and cover the eggs with cold water.
+- Pour off the hot water and cover the eggs with cold water.
+Peel the eggs when they're cool enough to handle.

-• fill the egg white halves with the yolk mixture using a small spoon or cookie scoop.
+- Fill the egg white halves with the yolk mixture using a small spoon, piping bag, or cookie scoop.

 Nutrition